smokingpc/cocktails/src/golang/README.txt

-GoLang can be only built with Visual Studio Code.
+Some GoLang projects can be only built with Visual Studio Code.
-VS Pro can't do that....
-Orz
+Some project using CMAKE can be built by VisualStudio Pro.